-In order to ensure that the Independent Committee's decision contributes to the Company's corporate value and, in turn, the common interests of its shareholders, the Independent Committee may at the cost of the Company obtain advice from independent third parties (including financial advisers, certified public accountants, attorneys, tax accountants, consultants or any other experts).
+In order to ensure that the Independent Committee's decision contributes to the Company's corporate value and, in turn, the common interests of its shareholders, the Independent Committee may at the cost of the Company obtain advice from financial advisers, certified public accountants, attorneys, tax accountants, consultants or any other experts.

+Further, if it is necessary in order to improve the terms of the Acquisition from the standpoint of ensuring and enhancing the corporate value of the Company and the common interests of its shareholders, the Independent Committee will directly or indirectly discuss and negotiate with the Acquirer.
 If the Independent Committee directly or indirectly requests the Acquirer to provide materials for consideration or any other information, or to discuss and negotiate with the Independent Committee, the Acquirer must promptly respond to such request.